 [NOTE: This is not an exhaustive list of achievements that may be considered.
 Candidates may submit any evidence they believe satisfies the requirements of the Unit criteria.
-The order of this list is not intended to convey relative priorities, but is intended as an aid to organize materials.]
+The order of this list is not intended to convey relative priorities, but is intended as an aid to organize materials.
+The burden falls to the faculty member to explain the significance of their own work and achievements in their Personal Statement]